 Funeral Directors Category: South East England

-The premises at The Gate House are relatively new for the company that began in Garfield Road as Thomas Pink and Son back in the 19th century.
-For many years the funeral firm operated from Bank Street, from where Godfrey Pink and Derek Chamberlain served their community until their retirement in 1990.
+The business originally operated from Garfield Road as Thomas Pink and Son back in the 19th century before a short move to Bank Street, from where Godfrey Pink and Derek Chamberlain served their community until their retirement in 1990.
 Nigel Chamberlain and his wife Jani managed the business under the Steel family for the next 24 years until Nigel’s retirement.
 In 2005, the decision was taken to relocate to larger premises, and after a substantial refurbishment the business was moved to The Gate House.

 Exceptional quality of personal service.
 Both Steels and Chamberlains have high reputations locally and this is clearly well deserved.
 Their standards are impeccable.
 Their focus is on delivering the very best, every time, for every family, and the imbued values inherited from the past have been married with a keen eye for any adjustments that can be made to improve their service to you.